cloudclientdev/cloudclient/README.md

 ![Logo](/screenshots/Logo.png)

+This project has now been discontinued and archived.
+It will no longer recieve updates or fixes.

 # Cloud Client
 Cloud Client is an open source Minecraft PVP Client for 1.7.10 and 1.8.9 using the Forge API.